 Students who take the religious studies track will investigate the diversity of religious thought and practice from multicultural perspectives.
 These students explore the influence of religious traditions in shaping values, norms, laws and public policies in societies worldwide.
 Regular course offerings in Hinduism, Buddhism, Judaism, Christianity, Islam, and indigenous traditions are integral to our curriculum.
 Religious studies courses encourage multiple disciplinary approaches toward religious expression, whether in the fine arts, literature, politics, social conflict, language, history, or gender studies.

 B.A.
 DEGREE WITH A MAJOR IN PHILOSOPHY AND RELIGIOUS STUDIES

 Each program in the Department has numerous desired outcomes.
-Examples of the outcomes include the following:
+Students will be able to do the following:

 Selected Educational Outcomes (Philosophy Track)